KinsonDigital/VersionMiner/README.md

 <details closed><summary>TLDR</summary>

-In a nutshell, this pulls versions out of XML data files for use in workflows.
+In a nutshell, VersionMiner pulls versions out of XML data files for use in workflows.
 Just tell the action which repo, branch, and file contains the version, and it will search through the file for the `version-keys` and pull out the value of that key.
 This value is used as the value of the action's output, which has the name `version`, so you can use it in the rest of your workflow.